kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 * **Set up an EDS warming timeout**
     - Set up the endpoints warming timeout to some nonzero value.
 More details [here]({{%versioned_link_path fromRoot="/operations/upgrading/1.3.0/#recommended-settings" %}}).

+## Configure appropriate resource usage

+* Before running in production it is important to ensure you have correctly configured resource allocated to the various components of Gloo Edge.
+Ideally this tuning will be done in conjunction with load/performance testing.
+These values can be configured via helm values for the various deployments, such as `gloo.deployment.resources.requests.*` or `gatewayProxies.gatewayProxy.podTemplate.resources.requests.*`.
+See the [helm chart value reference]({{%versioned_link_path fromRoot="/reference/helm_chart_values/" %}}) for a full list.

 ## Other Envoy-specific guidance

 * Envoy has a list of edge proxy best-practices in their docs.
 You may also want to consult that to see what is applicable for your use case.
 Find those docs [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/best_practices/edge#best-practices-edge).